shaise/FreeCAD_FastenersWB/CONTRIBUTING.md

 - Leave a margin of 2 pixels on 4 sides and make the fastener icon inside the margin.

 ![](Resources/FSIconProcess.png)

+### Reusing an icon

+If you want to use an existing icon for a new fastener, add an entry into `FSIconAliases` table located at `FSAliases.py`.
+The key is the new fastener, and the data is the fastener who's icon is to be used.

 ## Appendix A - useful resources